investigacion_reuniones_cientificas

 Las reuniones científicas de la facultad buscan conocer el trabajo de otros colegas e intercambiar ideas con profesionales de otros centros.

-The Faculty Seminar has the following objectives: allowing professors to understand in greater depth the research being performed by other professors and research assistants in the various departments of the School; the exchange of ideas with researchers from other universities and research centers, both from Spain and abroad.
+The Faculty Seminar has the following objectives: allowing professors to understand in greater depth the research being performed by other professors and graduate students in the various departments of the School; the exchange of ideas with researchers from other universities and research centers, both from Spain and abroad.

 Seminarios más recientes